-Gatsby stood in the centre of the crimson carpet and gazed around with fascinated eyes.
-Daisy watched him and laughed, her sweet, exciting laugh; a tiny gust of powder rose from her bosom into the air.

-'The rumour is,' whispered Jordan, 'that that's Tom's girl on the telephone.'
+Gatsby stood in the center of the crimson carpet and gazed around with fascinated eyes.
+Daisy watched him and laughed her sweet exciting laugh; a tiny gust of powder rose from her bosom into the air.
+"The rumor is," whispered Jordan," that that's Tom's girl on the telephone."
 We were silent.
-The voice in the hall rose high with annoyance: 'Very well, then, I won't sell you the car at all...
-I'm under no obligations to you at all... and as for your bothering me about it at lunch time, I won't stand that at all!'

-'Holding down the receiver,' said Daisy cynically.
+The voice in the hall rose high with annoyance.
+"Very well then, I won't sell you the car at all. . . .
+I'm under no obligations to you at all. . . .
+And as far as your bothering me about it at lunch time I won't stand that at all!"
+"Holding down the receiver," said Daisy cynically.

-'No, he's not,' I assured her.
-'It's a bona-fide deal.
-I happen to know about it.'
+"No, he's not," I assured her.
+"It's a verbatim deal.
+I happen to know about it."
 Tom flung open the door, blocked out its space for a moment with his thick body, and hurried into the room.

-'Mr Gatsby!'
-He put out his broad, flat hand with well-concealed dislike.
-'I'm glad to see you, sir....
-Nick...'

-'Make us a cold drink,' cried Daisy.
+"Mr. Gatsby!"
+He put out his broad, flat hand.
+"I'm glad to see you, sir. . . .
+Nick. . . ."
+"Make us a cold drink," cried Daisy.

-As he left the room again she got up and went over to Gatsby and pulled his face down, kissing him on the mouth.
+As he left the room she got up and went over to Gatsby, and pulled his face down kissing him on the mouth.
+"I love you," she murmured proudly.

-'You know I love you,' she murmured.

-'You forget there's a lady present,' said Jordan.
+"You forget that there's a lady present," said Jordan.